 What does it mean to be told that God has secured a future for us with promise and oath and that we are to “lay hold of” it?
 What does “lay hold of” mean in real life experience?

 It means bank on that hope.
 Trust in it.
 Feel secure in it.
 Be satisfied with it.
 Long for it the way you long for the coming of the dawn after a long, dark, scary night.
 There are at least five practical things you can do to move your heart toward “laying hold of your hope.”

-The answer is given in the preceding verse 18.
-It says, we are to "have strong encouragement, we who have fled for refuge in laying hold of the hope set before us."
-The hope is something "set before us."
+The answer is given in verse 18.
+It says that we are to “have strong encouragement, we who have fled for refuge in laying hold of the hope set before us.”
+The hope is something “set before us.”
 It is the future objective reality that we hope for.
 It is heaven and the blessing promised in verse 14 and the sum of all the good that God has sworn to be for us in Jesus.

 The Certainty of Our Hope

 So the writer’s point is that what we are hoping for is absolutely sure.
 He uses three descriptions of the anchor to stress this.
 In verse 19b he calls the anchor (the hope), “both (1) sure and (2) steadfast and (3) one which enters within the veil.”
 The anchor is sure, certain and safe.
 The anchor is steadfast, firm and reliable.
 The anchor is lodged within the veil.
 This is a reference to the veil that hung across the inner sanctuary of the tabernacle and concealed the arc of the covenant where God in his glory met with the high priest once a year as he brought a blood sacrifice to atone for the sins of the people.